 Give official notice, so your wedding is legal: Visit your local council’s or Government's website and look up how to give notice that you want to get married (UK) or how to order a wedding license (USA).
-In the UK you will then be given options on dates to pick after a meeting.
-In the US you can choose your day as long as you have this document.
+In the UK, you will then be given options on dates to pick from after an initial meeting.
+In the US, you can choose your day as long as you have this document.

 Wedding venue search: Only include venues that; will host both ceremony and reception, have in-house catering and accommodation for the wedding night.
-It is wise to go with wedding packages where possible reduce the amount of work you need to do.
+It is wise to go with wedding packages, where possible, to reduce the amount of work you need to do.

-Visit wedding venue and book: Book tours for weekdays to ease pressure when discussing date options and allow you to take your time to get all the information needed.
+Visit wedding venues and book one: Book tours for weekdays to ease pressure and allow you to take your time to get all the information needed.
 Be decisive when choosing the right venue to prevent missing out.

 Create and send wedding invites: Skip 'Save the dates' and send out your wedding invites as early as possible.
 For this you will need:

-Booking photographers: Start with recommendations from friend's weddings and pictures you both like.
-Wedding photographers often work in consortiums are similar style so it can be easy to get referred to another person if you start from a trusted recommendation.
+Booking photographers: Start with recommendations from friends' weddings and pictures you both like.
+Wedding photographers often work within consortiums of other similar photographers so it can be easy to get referred to another person if you start from a trusted recommendation.

-Find a wedding dress and suit: Research your dress style and suit fit and find local wedding stores that stock lots of these options.
+Find a wedding dress and suit: Research your dress style and suit fit then find local wedding stores that stock lots of these specific options.
 When booking bridal or groom consultations, let the shops know about your timescales, so they only show you feasible options.

 Book evening entertainment: If this is not included in your wedding package.
 It is recommended to go for either a band or DJ to limit set-up and logistics.

-Book wedding transport: Only pick bridal transport if you want to make an entrance or have a split ceremony/reception venues.
-Guest transport is only required if guests will be sleeping at accommodation a distance away or if you have a lot of foreign or out of town guests.
+Book wedding transport: Only pick bridal transport if you want to make a grand entrance or have a split ceremony/reception venues.
+Guest transport is only required if guests will be staying at accommodation that is a significant distance away from the venue, or if you have a lot of foreign guests.

-Sort out a wedding hairdresser and/or makeup artist: It is recommended to spend a bit longer researching talent via the web or to get recommendations.
-Where possible book the trials to coincide with your dress fittings and less than a month away from the wedding.
+Sort out a wedding hairdresser and/or makeup artist: It is recommended to spend a bit longer researching stylists via the internet or to get recommendations.
+Where possible, book the trials to coincide with your dress fittings and less than a month away from the wedding.